mongodb/mongo-c-driver/doc/mongoc_collection_keys_to_index_string.rst

 Description
 -----------

-This function shall returns the canonical stringification, as used in :symbol:`mongoc_collection_create_index()` without an explicit name, of a given key specification.
+This function returns the canonical stringification of a given key specification.
+See :doc:`create-indexes`.

 It is a programming error to call this function on a non-standard index, such one other than a straight index with ascending and descending.